Health Inequities, Social Determinants, and Intersectionality

 - Crenshaw, K. 1993.
 Mapping the margins: Intersectionality, identity politics, and violence against women of color.
 In Critical race theory: The key writings that formed the movement, edited by K. Crenshaw, N. Gotanda, G. Peller, K. Thomas New York: New Press.
 Pp. 357-383.

 - CSDH (Commission on Social Determinants of Health).
 2007.
 Building a global movement for health equity.
 World Health Organization.
-Available from: http://www.who.int/social_determinants/resources/csdh_media/csdh_interim_statement_07.pdf.
+Available at: http://www.who.int/social_determinants/resources/csdh_media/csdh_interim_statement_07.pdf (accessed August 5, 2020).

 - DuBois, W. E. B. 1999.
 On spiritual strivings.
 In The souls of black folk. edited by H. L. Gates and T. H. Oliver.
 New York: W. W. Norton and Company.